core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can subscribe to a topic-data resource by sending a CoAP GET request with the CoAP Observe Option set to 0 to subscribe to resource updates {{RFC7641}}.

 On success, the server hosting the topic-data resource MUST return 2.05 (Content) notifications with the data and the Observe Option.
-Otherwise, if no Observe Option is present the client should assume that the subscription was not successful.
+Otherwise, if no Observe Option is present, the client should assume that the subscription was not successful.

-If the topic is not yet in the fully created state (see {{topic-lifecycle}}) the broker MUST return a response code 4.04 (Not Found).
+If the topic is not yet in the fully created state (see {{topic-lifecycle}}), the broker MUST return a response code 4.04 (Not Found).

 The following response codes are defined for the Subscribe operation:

 Success:
 : 2.05 "Content".
-Successful subscribe with observe response, current value included in the response.
+Successful subscription with Observe response, current value included in the response.

 Failure:
 : 4.04 "Not Found".
 The topic-data resource does not exist.